BBC drops 'Top Gear' presenter Clarkson over attack

 "VERBAL ABUSE"

-Prime Minister David Cameron, who has socialized with Clarkson during weekends in the countryside and counts him as a friend, commented after the suspension that "it's a great program and he's a great talent".
+Prime Minister David Cameron, who has socialised with Clarkson during weekends in the countryside and counts him as a friend, commented after the suspension that "it's a great programme and he's a great talent".

 Before the attack on Tymon, Clarkson had already received a final disciplinary warning from the BBC over accusations last year that he had used racist language while filming the show.